• Home

 Galaxies

-Large collections of stars such as the Milky Way and Andromeda (M31).
+Galaxies are large collections of stars such as the Milky Way.

-• Reflection – Areas of gas which reflect the light from nearby stars.
+Reflection nebulae are areas of gas that reflect the light from nearby stars and nebulae.

-• Absorption – Clouds of dust that block or absorb light from other nebulae.
+Absorption nebula are clouds of dust that block or absorb light from other nebulae.

 Supernova Remnants